XLI-2020/CMPP/README.md

 This is the repository of our work which encompasses supplemental material and implementation details.
 # Supplemental Material
-The results of supplemental experiments are available in [Supplemental Material](), which consist of experimental results of query processing in BLD-2, and \eta's effect in BLD-1.
+The results of supplemental experiments are available in [Supplemental Material](https://anonymous.4open.science/r/CMPP-F823/supplemental_material.pdf), which consist of experimental results of query processing in BLD-2, and \eta's effect in BLD-1.
+Please download it to local for better readability.

 # Implementation Details
-The following is the implementation for CMPP project.
+The implementation concerns 4 folders which are:
 - preprocess: generate probabilistic populations.
 - estimators: population prediction models
 - input: population dataset